“For even as, in poverty, all the members of the family are hungering, thus also, in inheritance, shall all the members of the family be filled.”

 Even before I get to the scriptural reason I wrote the above statement, I trust you can see that these aren’t two options the family in question has to choose between.
 These are simply two equally true statements, both of which apply to the same group of people at different points in time.
 Simply put, this is what’s known as a parallelism, and the people in the first clause of the parallelism (all the members of the family) are the exact same set of people in the second clause, just experiencing two different reactions (hunger and lack of hunger) due to two different factors (poverty and inherited wealth) that were both equally imposed upon them with no say in the matter on their part, at two different periods of time in their lives (one being the present and one being the future).

 A parallelism like this can also be expressed somewhat mathematically: “For even as, in a, x are hungering, thus also, in z, shall x be filled.”
 The set known as “x” is the exact same group of people in both clauses (with “a” and “z” being two different reasons for their two different states at two different times), not two separate groups of people who have to choose between poverty and inheritance.
 The family (“x”) begins hungry “through poverty” or “because of poverty” (“in a”) rather than because of any financial choice of their own, and they will also eventually be filled with food “through inheritance” or “because of inheritance” (“in z”) rather than because of any financial choice of their own.
+The words “even as“ and “thus also” are what tell us this is a parallelism, and because this is a parallelism it means that the variables on either side of the phrase “thus also” have to be equal to one another, and so the x on either side of ”thus also” has to consist of the exact same number of people.

 It’s equally important to notice that the above statement doesn’t say, “For even as all the members of the family in poverty are hungering, thus also shall all the members of the family in inheritance be filled” (or, to put it mathematically, it doesn’t say, “For even as x in a are hungering, thus also shall y in z be filled” — with x being the family members “in poverty” and y being another set of family members who are “in inheritance” in this version of the example).
 Neither does it say, “For even as all the members of the family in poverty are hungering, thus also shall all the members of the family who choose to have an inheritance be filled,” I should note.
 No choice is implied here at all; rather, two sets of chronological experiences by the same group of people are spoken of.

-I trust it’s clear to everyone reading this that the parallelism is simply telling us: even as, because they have little money right now, the members of this family are all hungry, it’s equally true that, because of a promised inheritance, the same members of this family will all eventually never go hungry again for the rest of their lives.
+And so I trust it’s now clear to everyone reading this that the parallelism is simply telling us: even as, because they have little money right now, the members of this family are all hungry, it’s equally true that, because of a promised inheritance, the same members of this family will all eventually never go hungry again for the rest of their lives.
 It should be equally clear that it isn’t saying that only the family members in poverty are going hungry while only the family members who will inherit money no longer will be, but rather that every member of this family both began with and will end with the exact same experience as every other member of said family.

 But what does this have to do with Scripture, or with being “in Christ”?
 Well, there’s a similar parallelism (actually, there are a number of them, but I’m going to begin with just one) in Scripture that says: “For even as, in Adam, all are dying, thus also, in Christ, shall all be vivified.” – 1 Corinthians 15:22, Concordant Literal Version